-Fortunately, several meal programs exist that provide a range of nutrition-related services aimed at helping older adults reduce hunger and food insecurity while promoting socialization, health, and well-being.
+Fortunately, several meal programs for seniors exist that provide a range of nutrition-related services aimed at reducing hunger and food insecurity while promoting socialization, health, and well-being.

-This article lists seven nutrition programs for older adults.
+This article lists seven meal programs for seniors.

 Home-delivered nutrition services, commonly known as meals on wheels, is a program that delivers meals to older adults at home who are housebound and cannot prepare meals for themselves (1).